buildout/buildout/README.txt

    to write recipes.

 easy_install.txt
-   Describes an Python APIs for invoking easy_install for for generation of scripts with paths baked into them.
+   Describes an Python APIs for invoking easy_install for generation of scripts with paths baked into them.